 The Consolidated Statement of Financial Condition is presented in conformity with accounting principles generally accepted in the United States, which require management to make estimates and assumptions that affect the amounts reported in the Consolidated Statement of Financial Condition and accompanying notes.
 Management believes that the estimates utilized in preparing its Consolidated Statement of Financial Condition are reasonable and prudent.
 Actual results could differ from those estimates.

-During times of financial crisis and dislocated markets, such as during the current COVID-19 pandemic, additional use of estimates may be required or existing estimates may be increasingly judgmental.
+During times of financial crisis and dislocated markets, additional use of estimates may be required or existing estimates may be increasingly judgmental.

 Foreign Currency